 A key aspect of the project is to build a common understanding of the challenges and opportunities for addressing child labor in agriculture in the provinces of Tucuman, Misiones, and Buenos Aires (national level).

 Through a multi-faceted approach, the project works to increase the capacity of labor and agriculture stakeholders to address child labor in agriculture.
-The project leverages the experiences of two nonprofit organizations, “A Dream for Misiones,” (SPM) and the Argentine Blueberries Committee (ABC), to provide their respective expertise on addressing child labor in yerba mate and blueberry production and on agricultural certifications and mechanisms for addressing child labor with the private sector.
+The project leverages the experiences of two nonprofit organizations, “A Dream for Misiones,” and the Argentine Blueberries Committee, to provide their respective expertise on addressing child labor in yerba mate and blueberry production and on agricultural certifications and mechanisms for addressing child labor with the private sector.

 Additionally, the project seeks to improve government tools to address rural child labor, including mechanisms for policy advocacy, risk prevention methodologies, educational strategies, youth employment programs, and inspection procedures.
 Key to the project is development of a diploma course for public officials (e.g., inspectors from the National Agrarian Technology Institute and RENTRE) on public policies and child labor.
-The project also enables the development of coordination mechanisms (e.g., joint protocols), to be led by the National Commission for the Eradication of Child Labor and the Provincial Commission for the Prevention and Eradication of Child Labor.
+The project also enables the development of coordination mechanisms (e.g., joint protocols) led by the National Commission for the Eradication of Child Labor and the Provincial Commission for the Prevention and Eradication of Child Labor.

 The project also improves private sector coordination by establishing a sector compliance system to gather and share the experiences of companies in the prevention and elimination of child labor.
 This approach complements the work of the government by disseminating experiences, promoting services, and addressing critical gaps where the government has not yet developed full capacity.